Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Related Work

 Session types~\cite{honda1993types,wadler2012propositions} use linear logic to type communication protocols.
-GLP's reader/writer pairs can be viewed as degenerate session types: a single-message protocol with one send and one receive.
-The key difference is that GLP types are defined as regular sets of moded paths, inheriting the automata-theoretic foundations of LP types, rather than as session type judgments derived from linear logic sequents.
+Since GLP messages may contain variables, they allow continuation of the session in both directions, ad infinitum: a reader embedded in a message allows a further message in the same direction, and a writer allows a message in the opposite direction---each of which may contain additional readers and writers.
+Thus a \verb|Stream| type is a session: each \verb=[X|Xs]= message consists of an element \verb|X| and continuation \verb|Xs|, extending the interaction indefinitely.
+The \verb|CounterCall| example (Section~\ref{sec:typed-glp-examples}) is richer: \verb|read(Integer?)| is a message that embeds a writer that inverts the communication direction, enabling the monitor to respond---typed precisely by the mode inversion in the moded type definition.
+GLP's moded types are thus the logic-programming counterpart of session types, with the mathematical foundations differing in derivation: session types from linear logic sequents, moded types from regular sets of moded paths.

 Session type theory distinguishes \emph{duality} from \emph{subtyping}.
-Duality~\cite{honda1993types} is an involution $S \mapsto \overline{S}$ that swaps input and output modalities; dual endpoints have perfectly matching protocols.
+Duality~\cite{honda1993types} is an involution $S \mapsto \overline{S}$ that swaps input and output modalities.
 Subtyping~\cite{gay2005subtyping} is a preorder for safe substitution: $S <: T$ if a channel of type $S$ can be used where $T$ is expected.
 Session subtyping is contravariant in input types and covariant in output types.

 GLP's moded types incorporate both duality and subtyping directly into the type structure: the $(\cdot)?$ operator relates producer and consumer views of the same channel, analogous to session duality, while subtyping (Section~\ref{sec:subtyping}) captures when interaction is safe despite types not being exact duals.
 The well-typing conditions---containment for outputs, coverage for inputs---embody the same variance principles that session subtyping enforces.